 The two subsequent fights involving Ali and Frazier were also huge events, as was Ali's championship fight with George Foreman, fights featuring Sugar Ray Leonard and the likes of Roberto Duran, Tommy Hearns and Marvin Hagler.
 The trend continued with Mike Tyson.
 In the middle of the 20th Century the Big Three of sports were baseball, boxing and horse racing.
 If you're a Pittsburgh sports fan and over the age of fifty five than your first love in sports was probably the Pirates.
 Until the Super Bowl era professional football trailed baseball and even college football in popularity.

 Run of the mill boxing matches were routinely shown in prime time and on sports anthology shows on the weekends.
-The big events were often limited access pay for view events that required that in order to see said event live you had to go to a sports arena or theater to watch it on closed circuit television.
+The big events were often limited access pay for view events that required that in order for you to see said event live you had to go to a sports arena or theater to watch it on closed circuit television.
 This was at a time when paying to see a broadcast of any event was highly unusual and frowned upon by most consumers.

 Now quick, name the heavyweight boxing champion of the world.
 How about the winner of the last Kentucky Derby.
 On a Monday night in October the St Louis Cardinals played a home World Series game while across town the football Rams, a bottom feeding NFL team participated in a Monday Night game.
 The Rams game had higher ratings.
 What's my point?